hashicorp/terraform/website/docs/backends/types/swift.html.md

  * `cacert_file` - (Optional) Specify a custom CA certificate when communicating over SSL.
 If omitted, the `OS_CACERT` environment variable is used.

  * `cert` - (Optional) Specify client certificate file for SSL client authentication.
    If omitted the `OS_CERT` environment variable is used.

  * `key` - (Optional) Specify client private key file for SSL client authentication.
    If omitted the `OS_KEY` environment variable is used.

- * `archive_path` - (Optional) The path to store archived copied of `terraform.tfstate`.
+ * `archive_container` - (Optional) The container to create to store archived copies of the Terraform state file.
+If specified, Swift [object versioning](https://docs.openstack.org/developer/swift/overview_object_versioning.html) is enabled on the container created at `container`.

+ * `archive_path` - (Optional) DEPRECATED: Use `archive_container` instead.
-   If specified, Swift object versioning is enabled on the container created at `path`.
+   The path to store archived copied of `terraform.tfstate`.
+If specified, Swift [object versioning](https://docs.openstack.org/developer/swift/overview_object_versioning.html) is enabled on the container created at `path`.

  * `expire_after` - (Optional) How long should the `terraform.tfstate` created at `path`
    be retained for?
 Supported durations: `m` - Minutes, `h` - Hours, `d` - Days.